It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Hibbett Sports

-Project: Develop a supply chain strategy to improve the flow of merchandise from source to consumption
+Project: Develop a supply chain strategy that improved the flow of merchandise from source to consumption.

 Solutions/Services: MercuryGate TMS, Manhattan Associates WMS upgrade

-Business Impact: Hibbett is transforming its supply chain to synchronize supply with demand and increase speed to market.
-The speed reduces variability in the supply chain, improves in-stock percentages, and reduces work-in-process inventory and safety stock, ultimately improving store service.
+Business Impact: Hibbett is transforming its supply chain to synchronize supply with demand and increasing speed to market.
+The speed reduces variability in the supply chain and improves in-stock percentages and reduced work-in-process inventory and safety stock, and ultimately improving store service.